Drawing Discoveries

-Drawing Discoveries is a 1997 video game from Brainstorm.
+Drawing Discoveries is a 1996 video game from Brainstorm.
 The game teaches about animals as well as drawing and is for ages 3 and up.

 Gameplay

 Drawing Discoveries is an interactive program designed to teach children how to draw while introducing them to the geography and culture of Africa.
 Through fifteen half-hour, step-by-step drawing lessons, kids learn how to sketch animals and people from three different African regions.
 The experience is enhanced with QuickTime movies, Swahili language, and a guide to different drawing styles and terminology.

 Development

 Drawing Discoveries was developed by Presage Software, a company founded in 1986.
+It was released for Windows and Macintosh platforms.

 Reception

 Birmingham Post-Herald said "This has a very different feel to it from other art programs we've tried.
 I think it could definitely help a beginner learn a few basic drawing techniques".
+The Oregonian gave Drawing Discoveries a good rating.